vafer11/4clojure/README.md

 # four-clojure

-A repository with a few 4clojure problem solutions
+A project with a few 4clojure problem solutions

 ## License